 Aside from the direct damage to the fish’s skin, the potential for secondary infections to arise is a major concern for Scottish salmon farmers.
 Treating salmon for these parasites is paramount to maintaining fish health and welfare.

 In all farming situations animals are held together in a group.
 As with any disease or parasite issue this makes it easier for the problem to rapidly increase to high densities within the population.

-In order to maintain trust in the salmon farming sector and offer increased levels of transparency the Scottish Salmon Producers Organisation (SSPO) publishes sea lice data for all active farms on a monthly basis.
+In order to maintain trust in the salmon farming sector and offer increased levels of transparency the Scottish Salmon Producers Organisation (SSPO) published sea lice data for all active farms on a monthly basis.
 Responsibility for publishing such data has now passed to the Scottish Government and Marine Scotland.

-Below (see Figure 2) you can see that numbers of sea lice have been decreasing readily over the last 3 years, and for 2018 were at their lowest ever.
+Below (see Figure 2) you can see that numbers of sea lice have been decreasing steadily over the last few years, and for 2018 were at their lowest ever.

 How planktonic stages of sea lice disperse and find new hosts is still not completely known but marine temperature, light, and currents are all major factors.